ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Gearing

 Usually, electric mountain bikes at this price point have fairly entry-level Shimano groupsets fitted – we’re talking Altus, or maybe even Alivio.
-Decathlon have once again gone above and beyond by fitting Shimano’s excellent Deore M6000 1 x 10 groupset.
-This includes an M6000 trigger shifter, and an excellent Deore Shadow+ rear derailleur.
+Decathlon has once again gone above and beyond by fitting Shimano’s excellent Deore M6000 1 x 10 groupset.
+This includes an M6000 trigger shifter and an excellent Deore Shadow+ rear derailleur.

 shimano m6000 10 speed groupset on the rockrider e-st 900

-Up front there is a perfectly matched 34t Chainflow and anti-slip chainring.
-With gearing like this, the Rockrider E-ST 900 is clearly aimed at serious off road riders.
+Up front, there is a perfectly matched 34t Chainflow and anti-slip chainring.
+With gearing like this, the Rockrider E-ST 900 is aimed at serious off-road riders.

 Brakes

 The Hydraulic brakes are courtesy of Tektro.
 The TKD32 brakes, combined with 180mm disc rotors front and rear provide good modulation and a nice amount of bite.
-They are middle of the road when it comes to overall braking power, but nonetheless, they are more than adequate for a bike of this calibre.
+They are middle-of-the-road when it comes to overall braking power, but they are more than adequate for a bike of this calibre.

 Wheels and Tyres

 The Sunringle DUOC 40 27.5″ wheels are tough and have aluminium hubs with sealed bearings.
-They are 36mm wide, and tubeless ready, allowing for the extra wide 2.8″ Hutchinson Taipan Koloss tubeless ready tyres.
-These tyres will offer a good level of puncture protection, and help with traction on the steep climbs and inspire confidence when negotiating technical trails.
+They are 36mm wide, and tubeless-ready, allowing for the extra wide 2.8″ Hutchinson Taipan Koloss tubeless-ready tyres.
+These tyres will offer a good level of puncture protection, help with traction on steep climbs and inspire confidence when negotiating technical trails.

-Thru axles add to the stiffness and robustness required for the rigorous off road riding.
+Thru axles add to the stiffness and robustness required for rigorous off-road riding.

 Front Suspension

 The RockShox Judy front forks are hydraulic and pneumatic, offering 120mm of travel, plus the usual lock-out and adjustment features.
-They are fairly entry-level forks as far as Rockshox are concerned, but when you look at other e-MTB’s in this price range, they usually use the very basic Suntour XCM forks, which aren’t a patch on these.
+They are fairly entry-level forks as far as Rockshox is concerned, but when you look at other e-MTBs in this price range, they usually use the very basic Suntour XCM forks, which aren’t a patch on these.

 the rockshox judy 120mm forks fitted to the rockrider e-st 900 electric bike

-Like I have previously said, Decathlon obviously wanted a budget mid-drive hardtail, that could be used for proper off road riding, and not just light trail riding, like a lot of the other electric mountain bikes around this price.
+As I have previously said, Decathlon wanted a budget mid-drive hardtail, that could be used for proper off-road riding, and not just light trail riding, like a lot of the other electric mountain bikes around this price.

 Finishing Kit

 All of the finishing kit is high-quality alloy Decathlon branded.
-And includes the B’TWIN ergofit EVO saddle, which is designed to be more comfortable for longer days in the saddle.
+And includes the B’TWIN ergofit EVO saddle, which is designed to be more comfortable for long days in the saddle.

 rockrider e-st 900 handlebars